 All-On-4 Implant Retained Dentures

-Patients who are in need of significant tooth replacement may benefit from selecting all-on-4-implant retained dentures as opposed to traditional implants.
-This state of the art procedure relies on only four precisely placed implants to create sturdy and confident results for patients.
+Patients who are in need of significant tooth replacement may benefit from selecting All-on-4-implant retained dentures as opposed to traditional implants.
+This state of the art procedure relies on a minimum of four precisely placed implants to create sturdy and confident results for patients.
 All-on-4 can be used in the upper or lower jaw and is typically reserved for patients who have lost all of their teeth.